Photo: Ludmila Schnaider

 Cosmetic vs Non-toxic

 Why is this important?
 The skin is the largest organ of the body.
 Its job is to protect everything within it.
-But we must treat it kindly and with products designed only for its use.
+We must treat it kindly and with products designed only for its use.
 Using products with a cosmetic or a makeup rating ensures that it has undergone vigorous extensive testing and met a high standard.
 Craft paints are not designed for use on the skin and therefore do not meet these standards.
 In fact, many craft paints have common allergens and carcinogens in them.
 Any craft paint company will advise you not to expose the skin to many of their products.
 They were not designed for such use and could result in rashes, scarring, blisters, etc.

 The truth about NON-TOXIC: Non-toxic truly means that you can touch or ingest/eat something bearing that label and probably not die as a result.
 The stomach has powerful acids to dilute or digest the particles to render them with minimal harm to the digestive system.
 Products absorbed through the skin do not go through such process.
 You can actually eat poison ivy with less consequence than if you rub it on your skin.
 (Because the digestive juices beginning with the saliva in your mouth begin to neutralize it immediately.)
 Especially the kids’ skin: small children become intoxicated after prolonged skin exposure to alcohol (ethanol bandages applied to damaged skin).
 Bottom line: "Non-toxic" means safe to eat, not to rub on the skin.
 Another important detail: face paints are designed to be used on many faces in a row, so they already contain antibacterial agents in them.